-Cutera, Inc. ("Cutera" or the "Company") is a global provider of laser and energy-based aesthetic systems for practitioners worldwide.
+Cutera, Inc. ("Cutera" or the "Company") provides laser and energy-based aesthetic systems for practitioners worldwide.
 The Company designs, develops, manufactures, distributes and markets light and energy-based product platforms for use by physicians and other qualified practitioners, enabling them to offer safe and effective aesthetic treatments to their customers.
 The Company currently markets the following system platforms: excel, enlighten, Juliet, Secret RF, truSculpt and xeo.
-The Company's systems offer multiple hand pieces and applications, allowing customers to upgrade their systems.
-The sales of (i) systems, system upgrades and hand pieces ("Systems" revenue); (ii) hand piece refills applicable to Titan, truSculpt 3D and truSculpt iD, as well as single use disposable tips applicable to Juliet and Secret RF ("Consumables" revenue); and (iii) the distribution of third party manufactured skincare products ("Skincare" revenue); are collectively classified as "Products" revenue.
-In addition to Products revenue, the Company generates revenue from the sale of post-warranty service contracts, parts, detachable hand piece replacements (except for Titan, truSculpt 3D and truSculpt iD) and service labor for the repair and maintenance of products that are out of warranty, all of which are classified as "Service" revenue.
+Several of the Company's systems offer multiple hand pieces and applications, providing customers the flexibility to upgrade their systems.
+The sales of (i) systems, system upgrades, hand pieces and upgrade of systems (collectively "Systems" revenue); (ii) replacement hand pieces, truSculpt iD and truSculpt flex cycle refills, as well as single use disposable tips applicable to Juliet and Secret RF ("Consumables" revenue); and (iii) the distribution of third party manufactured skincare products ("Skincare" revenue); are collectively classified as "Products" revenue.
+In addition to Products revenue, the Company generates revenue from the sale of post-warranty service contracts, parts, detachable hand piece replacements (except for Titan, truSculpt 3D, truSculpt flex) and service labor for the repair and maintenance of products that are out of warranty, all of which are classified as "Service" revenue.

-Headquartered in Brisbane, California, the Company has wholly-owned subsidiaries that are currently operational in Australia, Belgium, Canada, France, Germany, Hong Kong, Japan, Spain, Switzerland and the United Kingdom.
+Headquartered in Brisbane, California, the Company operates wholly-owned subsidiaries in Australia, Belgium, Canada, France, Germany, Hong Kong, Japan, Spain, Switzerland and the United Kingdom.
 The Company's wholly owned subsidiary in Italy is currently dormant.
 These active subsidiaries market, sell and service the Company's products outside of the United States.
 The Condensed Consolidated Financial Statements include the accounts of the Company and its subsidiaries.
 All inter-company transactions and balances have been eliminated.